WangQiqing/nonlinear-optimization/README.md

 # nonlinear-optimization
-An Optimal Allocation Model of Smart Grid Information Security Resources(MATLAB Code)
+MATLAB Code for an algorithm proposed in a conference paper named "An Optimal Allocation Model of Smart Grid Information Security Resources"